On Fukaya categories and prequantization bundles: Legendrian invariants

-To a Legendrian $\La$, one can associate a ``positive augmentation category'' $\Aug (\La)$.
-This category was introduced first for Legendrians in $\mathbf{R}^3$ by somewhat ad-hoc methods \cite{NRS+20}; a general definition was given in \cite{Cha19} using localization of categories.
-Here we define a curved version $\cAug(\La)$ of $\Aug (\La)$ as the localization of a curved $\Ainf$-category.
+To a Legendrian $\La$, one can associate a ``positive augmentation category'', which computes the category of finite-dimensional modules over the Chekanov-Eliashberg algebra $\cA_{\La}$.
+This category was introduced first for Legendrians in $\mathbf{R}^3$ by somewhat ad-hoc methods \cite{NRS+20, CNS19} ; a general definition was given in \cite{Cha19} using localization of categories.
+Here we denote this category by $\LFuk(S\La)$, and we define a curved version $\cLFuk(S\La)$ of it as the localization of a curved $\Ainf$-category.